European Journalism Training Association

 The European Journalism Training Association (EJTA) is a Belgian organization of European journalism training institutes, headquartered in Mechelen.
-The network has about 80 members from approximately 30 different European countries to date.
+As of 2026, The network has about 80 members from approximately 30 different European countries.
 The non-profit organisation was founded in Brussels in 1990.

 Each year in October EJTA holds a general meeting and a seminar.
 In May, EJTA organizes the Teachers’ Training.